vituum/docs/docs/guide/index.md

 $ npm i vituum --save-dev
 ```

 Then add your Vituum [config](/config/).
-After that you can run Vite.
+You can run Vite after that.

 ```bash
 $ npx vite